FokkoVeegens/AzureDevOpsServerVersions/README.md

 # Introduction

 There is a huge amount of versions around of Microsoft Team Foundation Server (TFS) and Azure DevOps Server.
 Sometimes it's rather difficult to find out the version and patch level of a server or assembly.
 This list has most of the versions, including most of the patches.
 The main source for this list is the Microsoft DevBlog (https://devblogs.microsoft.com/devops).
+I also used https://docs.microsoft.com/en-us/azure/devops/user-guide/provide-feedback?view=azure-devops#azure-devops-server.

 If you want to know if a certain feature is contained in a certain release, use this page to find out: https://docs.microsoft.com/en-us/azure/devops/release-notes/features-timeline.